faisaldialpad/hellouniverse/README.markdown

 16. Given an array of integers such that each element is either +1 or -1 to its preceding element.
 Find 1st occurrence of a given number in that array without using linear search.Ex. `Arr=[1 2 1 2 3 4 5 6 7 6 5 4 5 6 7 8 9],n=7-->8`
 17. Given a NxN pixel image, where each pixel is 4 bytes (therefore the image can be represented by a NxN integer matrix).
 Rotate by 90 degree in place.
 18. Given a MxN matrix.
 If a cell is 0 make the entire row and column corresponding to that cell to 0.
+19. Given a MxN matrix that is sorted in both rows and columns.
+Find an element in it.
+The algorithm should run in O(M+N) time.